FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we'll create FusionAuth User Actions to automate emails and notifications when a user buys temporary access to a news site.
+In this tutorial, we'll create FusionAuth User Actions to flag a user, and send emails and webhook notifications, when they buy temporary access to a news site.

 <!--more-->